diegocruzne/diegocruzne/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in aws
+- ☁️ I’m currently working as a solutions architect at AWS
 - 🌱 I’m currently learning nestJs

 ## Tech Stack